-If you’re an up and coming producer looking to increase your profile and get your music heard, it’s amazing how much of this lies in your control.
-You can set yourself up for being discovered in many ways, and with an abundance of record labels, radio stations and forums looking to break new and exciting music, the possibilities are endless.
+Are you an up and coming producer trying to increase your profile and get your music heard?
+If so, it’s amazing how much of this lies in your control.
+You can set yourself up for discovery in many ways.
+With an abundance of record labels, radio stations and forums looking to break new and exciting music, the possibilities are endless.

 Only send your best tracks

 Naina: “Quality over quantity.
-Send your best tracks [to labels or radio stations] for consideration - not 50 songs!
-Send a streaming link and a download link because I personally like to test some of the demos in DJ sets or radio shows to see how they go down with a crowd or audience.”
+If you’re a producer, send your best tracks [to labels or radio stations] for consideration.
+But not 50 songs!
+Send a streaming link and a download link.
+I personally like to test some of the demos in DJ sets or radio shows.
+Just to see how they go down with a crowd or audience.”

 Use social media as a tool

 “Creativity and consistency are key.
-Don't be too quick to write off social media; use it as a platform in a creative way to make your music heard.
-Think of unique ways to send your demos and what to put in your email that makes you stand out from the rest.”
+But don’t be too quick to write off social media.
+Use it as a platform in a creative way to make your music heard.
+Think of unique ways to send your producer demos and what to put in your email that makes you stand out from the rest.”

 Make edits!

 “Make radio edits of your music.
-Whether it's a rap track or a seven minute long techno track, community radio stations and underground radio might play the track and it might be heard by the right person and it might get signed.”
+It could be a rap track or a seven minute long techno track, it doesn’t matter.
+Community radio stations and underground radio might play the track.
+Then it might be heard by the right person and get signed as a result.”

 Collaboration can help you

-“Be open to collaboration.
-Whether that's how the track or EP sounds, who to feature on it or who should remix it, the whole music making process should be a collaborative effort.
-Throw some wild ideas around; the bigger and more adventurous you go, the better it will be for you.”
+“Be open to collaboration with another producer or artist.
+Whether that’s how the track or EP sounds, who to feature on it or who should remix it, the whole music making process should be a collaborative effort.
+Throw some wild ideas around, because the bigger and more adventurous you go, the better it will be for you.”

 Stay updated on what labels are doing

 “Just keep going.
-Don't get disheartened, be patient.
+Be patient.
 Keep an eye on what your favorite labels are up to and what their release schedule looks like and see where you could possibly fit into that.”

 Photo credit: Jonathan Denyer